hirak99/steam_deck_encryption/README.md

 Every time you get a SteamOS update, you need to do the following -
 - Run: `sudo upgrade-grub` from a console in Desktop mode before you unlock, and reboot.
-  - Explanation / why:
+  - Explanation why:
-    - Without this, unlocking will not succeed.
+    - Without this, unlocking will not succeed since SteamOS needs to load the tpm module.
-    - This is needed to be able to mount LUKS encrypted devices, since we changed /etc/default/grub to remove blacklisted module tpm.
-Currently, that edit persists across SteamOS update; so no change is needed.
     - (Development TODO: This step can be removed; I need to chage the script to check if upgrade is needed, and if so then do it.)

 # Conclusion: Status & Future